Donnie Wahlberg Net Worth: $25 Million (approx.)

-Donnie Wahlberg was born Donald Edmond Wahlberg Jr on August 17, 1969 in Boston Massachusetts.
-He grew up in the primarily Irish-American neighborhood of Dorchester.
+Donnie Wahlberg was born as Donald Edmond Wahlberg Jr on August 17, 1969 in Boston Massachusetts.
+Donnie grew up in the primarily Irish-American neighborhood of Dorchester.

 Donnie is the 8th out of 9 children born to Donald, a teamster and delivery truck driver, and Alma, a nurse’s aide.
-His younger brother is fellow actor/singer/producer Mark Wahlberg.
-On his mother’s side, Wahlberg is related to Nathaniel Hawthorne.
+Donnie’s younger brother is fellow actor/singer/producer Mark Wahlberg.

-When Donnie began elementary school in the ’70s, Boston was deeply entrenched in controversy over mandatory busing to enforce public school desegregation.
-Wahlberg was bused for nearly an hour a day to mostly African American William Monroe Trotter School.
+When Donnie was in the elementary school in ’70s, Boston was deeply involved in controversy over mandatory busing to enforce public school desegregation.
+Wahlberg was bused for an hour a day to mostly African American William Monroe Trotter School.

-Wahlberg developed a deep love and affection for the soul and rap music that was popular amongst his African American friends.
-His idol growing up was Michael Jackson.
-Wahlberg recalls being bused to school as one of the greatest things to ever happen to him and his career, as he’d spend his time on the bus in the afternoons composing rap lyrics among his friends–his biggest influences.
+Donnie developed a huge interest for the soul and rap music that was popular amongst his African American friends.
+Donnie’s idol growing up was Michael Jackson.
+Wahlberg recalls being bused to school as one of the greatest things to have ever happened to him and his career.
+Donnie would spend his time on the bus in the afternoons composing rap lyrics among his friends–his biggest influences.

 Donnie Wahlberg Music Career: